Facts about Abau Language

 What’s the Origin of the Abau Language?

-Abau people lives in the wetern Sepik River.
-A linguist’s group name the village as Abau.
-It’s is originates from the Kinship term for grandparents i.e. Abau.
-It was first known as Green River, as an ethnonym.
+Abau people live in the western Sepik River.
+A linguist’s group named the village Abau.
+It originates from the Kinship term for grandparents, i.e., Abau.
+It was first known as Green River as an ethnonym.
 But this name is inappropriate because the river was not actually flowing through Abau-territory.
-Therefore it changed to Abau.
+Therefore, it changed to Abau.

 What’s the exact Location of Abau-territory?

-The Historical and Cultural Background of Abau Community
+The Historical and Cultural Background of the Abau Community

-The first-ever person who contacts the Abau was European, a member of German-Dutch.
-A little ethnographic collection of Abau Community is in the Museum “Fur Volkerkunde” in Berlin.
+The first-ever person who contacted the Abau was a European, a member of German-Dutch.
+A little ethnographic collection of the Abau Community is in the Museum “Fur Volkerkunde” in Berlin.
 In 1914, Richard Thurnwald investigated broadly all through the upper bowl of the Sepik, following that stream nearly to its source close to Telefomin.
-There was a small airstrip in the Idam valley during the 1960s but soon it disappears because of some drainage issues.
+There was a small airstrip in the Idam Valley during the 1960s, but it soon disappeared because of some drainage issues.
 Another airstrip was based on the August River in the mid-1970s to support a little police post there.
 The Christian Mission to Many Lands has had a little station based at Green River since 1953.

-What the Linguist affiliation of the Abau language?
+What is the Linguist affiliation of the Abau language?

 Tonemes described the Abau language and it belongs to the Sepik-Ramu phylum of Non-Austronesia (Papuan) dialect.
 Lwam language is the most closely related lingo to the Abau language, people living along the Sepik and the lower May River, downstream from the Abau, speaks Lwam.
 Lwam and Abau languages have 30% related vocabulary to each other.